1. Due to the stress that convention signups cause, NekoCon will be accepting Pre-Registration for the Cosplay Competition/Masquerade online.

 Bring all reference material for your character(s) to the Craftsmanship Judging.

-4. Craftsmanship judging will take place before the Cosplay Masquerade and is dealt with on a first come first served basis.
-Once you are registered, you are free to show up to be judged.
-The location of the Judging will be announced at the Cosplay Rehearsal.
+4. Craftsmanship judging will take place before the Cosplay Masquerade and is dealt with on a reserved time slot basis.
+Once you are registered, you will choose your time slot.
+The location of the Judging will be in the Cosplay Green Room (rooms 201-202).

 5. Doors will close 15 minutes before the end of judging to make sure all entrants have been dealt with.
 No exceptions.
 If you miss this time you forfeit your Craftsmanship entry.